A Guide to Startup Delegation: 5 Tips for Leaders

 The secret sauce of effective delegation is following up!

-The best employees always follow up with their bosses, build a visible action plan, and give you updates to ensure things are on track.
+The best employees always follow up with their leaders, build a visible action plan, and give you updates to ensure things are on track.
 Nevertheless, it is your responsibility as a leader to ascertain that the assigned work is completed on time.

 Therefore, while you should give employees flexibility, it’s equally crucial to keep track of tasks delegated.